jperkin/bob/README.md

 ```

 Generate directory containing the configuration file and build scripts.
 This
-is also where by default all data will be generated.
+is also where by default all data will be generated.  `/bob` here is used as
+an example, but this can be any location.
+You may wish to put this directory
+under version control to track changes.

 ```
 $ bob init /bob